Sovietaced/edmunds/README.md

  => #<Edmunds::Vehicle::Specification::Style::StylesDetails:0x007fbc719fd028 @count=1, @styles=[#<Edmunds::Vehicle::Specification::Style::Style:0x007fbc719fcf88 @id=100001280, @name="2dr Roadster (2.0L 4cyl 6M)", @trim="Base", @body="Convertible">]>

 ```
+## Contributors
+Feel free to fork this repository and open a pull request.
+If you have any questions you can contact me directly [here](https://twitter.com/Sovietaced).

 ## License

 Please see LICENSE at the top level of the repository.